a1xd/rawaccel/doc/Guide.md

 ![NaturalGainExample](images/natural_gain_example.png)

 ### Jump
- This style applies one sensitivity below a certain threshold, and another above it.
+ This style applies one sensitivity or gain below a certain threshold, and another above it.
 It can be useful for those who want one constant sensitivity and gain for slow hand motions and a different constant sensitivity or gain for fast hand motions.
 Users can set a "smooth" parameter which dictates whether the jump happens instaneously (at smooth 0) or with a slight tailing in and out (smooth 1) leading to a small sigmoid shape (s-shape).
 (Note that this "smooth" parameter has nothing to do with averaging over mouse counts like in sensor smoothing on mice or mouse smoothing in games.)
 ![NaturalGainExample](images/jump_example.png)

 ### Motivity